 A common misconception is that the primary (baby) teeth aren’t important because they fall out at an early age.
 However, primary teeth play a critical role in the development of the jaws and in guiding the permanent teeth into their proper place.

 Infants who lose baby teeth early will require a device called a space maintainer to hold the natural space open.
 Without this maintainer, the teeth can tilt toward the empty space and cause the permanent teeth to come in crooked.
 By bringing your baby to the dentist early, we can help keep their oral health on track and avoid problems with their future permanent teeth.

-The first tooth will erupt anywhere from four months to 12 months after a baby is born, although generally at the age of six months.
+Your baby’s first tooth will erupt anywhere from four months to 12 months after they’re born.
 From then until the age of three, gums will be sore, tender, and irritable.
-We recommend rubbing your child’s gums gently with a clean finger, the back of a cold spoon, or a cold, wet cloth to soothe them.
-Teething rings will also work well, though you’ll want to avoid teething biscuits.
-Teething biscuits contain sugar that can sometimes lead to tooth decay.
+Soothe your child by rubbing their gums gently with a clean finger, the back of a cold spoon, or a cold, wet cloth.
+Teething rings also work well, but avoid teething biscuits, which contain sugar that may lead to tooth decay.

 Baby bottle tooth decay occurs when an infant falls asleep while being breastfed or bottle-fed.
 The sugar in the liquid mixes with the bacteria in dental plaque and forms acids that attack the tooth enamel, which can cause tooth decay.